Aloha Speech Solutions Ohana,

 Some children with ASD use verbal communication while others do not.

-According to ASHA, some areas of communication that can be affected are repetition, rigid language, nonverbal cues, and ability to navigate across new topics.
+According to ASHA, some areas of communication that can be affected are repetition, rigid language, nonverbal cues, and the ability to navigate across new topics.

 Today we want to chat about the most common areas affected and how Speech Language Pathologists can help.